101 Year Old Message in a Bottle Pulled from Fishing Net

 [The message in a bottle] came at just the right time, because after my crash in 2010 I had lost everything I had laboriously built up over many years.
 I was sick for a long time and only since mid-2013 are things going slowly back uphill.
 With the help of dear friends I am starting again now and his message in a bottle tells me that I’m on the right track.”

 So there you have it–the 101 year old message in a bottle.
-For a brief time, it was the world’s oldest message in a bottle.
-Like so many bottled notes, it demonstrates that same old incredible power of messages in bottles to “reunite” families and bring to life family history that would otherwise have been lost.
+Like so many very old bottled notes, it demonstrates that same old incredible power of messages in bottles to “reunite” families and bring to life family history that would otherwise have been lost.
 Magic.